Advocating for the Right to Inclusive Education for

 Empowering Every Child: A Teacher’s Journey in Inclusive Education

 Teaching children with disabilities was once a challenge for Ms. Nguyen Thi Tuyet Xuan, a dedicated teacher at Zo Nong Primary School.
-Without proper guidance, she struggled to find the right approach for her students, like A Lang Tuy, who faced difficulties in learning and pronunciation.
+Without proper guidance, she struggled to find the right approach for her students, such as A Lang Tuy, who had difficulty with learning and pronunciation.
 However, everything changed when she joined VNHIP’s training program...
-Read full story here |
+Read the full story here |

 Thuc Quyen’s Journey: Overcoming Challenges with Determination

-Born with a challenging start, Thuc Quyen has never let her circumstances define her.
+Born with physical complications, Thuc Quyen has never let her circumstances define her.
 Despite losing mobility in her right arm at birth, she has shown incredible resilience in adapting to daily life and school.
 With VNHIP’s support, she received medical care, therapy, and opportunities to grow, helping her regain movement and confidence...
 Read full story here |

 Giving Every Child a Voice: Huyen Thu’s Journey to Confidence

-For years, Huyen Thu, a young girl from the Co Tu ethnic minority, struggled to speak clearly due to an undiagnosed medical condition.
-Without access to proper healthcare, her challenges went unnoticed—until VNHIP stepped in.
+For years, Huyen Thu, a young girl from the Co Tu ethnic minority, had difficulty speaking due to an undiagnosed medical condition.
+Without access to proper healthcare, her challenges went unnoticed until VNHIP stepped in.
 Through early intervention and community support, Huyen Thu received the medical care she needed, unlocking her voice and her confidence.
+Read the full story here |

 A Father’s Journey: Supporting My Daughter’s Path to Independence

 In a remote village of Quang Nam, Zrum Lao has walked a long road to help his daughter, Van Nhu, overcome physical challenges.
-Born with clubfoot and clubhand, she struggled with daily tasks—until VNHIP stepped in with medical support and rehabilitation guidance.
+Born with clubfoot and clubhand, she struggled with daily tasks until VNHIP stepped in with medical support and rehabilitation guidance.
 With love, perseverance, and community support, Van Nhu has made incredible progress, proving that every step forward is a victory...
-Read full story here |
+Read the full story here |

 A Teacher’s Journey to Inclusive Learning and Child Protection

 In remote mountainous areas, access to modern knowledge and specialized training is limited.
 For teachers like Tơ Ngôl Diện, learning how to support children with disabilities and protect students from abuse is crucial.
 Through VNHIP’s training programs, he gained the tools and knowledge to create a more inclusive and safe learning environment for his students.
-Read full story here |
+Read the full story here |

 Embracing Inclusive Education: My Journey with Giang My

-Teaching is more than just delivering lessons—it’s about unlocking potential and nurturing confidence in every child.
-For A Viet Hien, a teacher in a remote village of Nam Giang, this became even more meaningful when he met Giang My, a first-grade student with mobility impairments and severe malnutrition.
+Teaching is more than just delivering lessons.
+It’s about unlocking potential and nurturing confidence in every child.
+For Ms. Viet Hien, a teacher in a remote village of Nam Giang, this became even more meaningful when he met Giang My, a first-grade student with mobility impairments and severe malnutrition.
 With support from VNHIP’s inclusive education training, Hien transformed his teaching approach, helping Giang My gain not only academic skills but also confidence and joy in learning.
-Read full story here |
+Read the full story here |